pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/console.md

       A local installation helps you learn
       some of the Pachyderm basics and experiment with the product.
 It is not designed to be a production environment.

-We provide an easy "one line" deployment command to install pachyderm with Console on a local environment.
-All you need is your enterprise token.
+We provide an easy "one line" deployment command to install Pachyderm with Console on a local environment.
+All you need is your enterprise token and [a Kubernetes cluster running on your local environment](../../../getting_started/local_installation/#prerequisites).

 Run the following helm installation: